cvmiller/nat64/README.md

 Dang those Limiations!

 It has been called to my attention that the forked project, LEDE, of OpenWrt does **not** support the older OpenWrt packages.
 Fortunately, the LEDE Dev team have ported **tayga** package.
 However it still requires some setup to run, and the `nat64_start.sh` script has been updated to support LEDE routers as well as OpenWrt.
+Update 2018: As OpenWrt and LEDE remerge, this script will be tested to ensure it works with the new version of OpenWrt 18.04.

 ### About the Script Author